fg1998/EmulOS/README.md

 ## Getting Started

-To run EmulOS, follow these steps:
+To run EmulOS FrontEnd, follow these steps:

 1. Clone this repository:
    ```bash